 As machine learning algorithms are based on database analysis, a concept rule "garbage in, garbage out" (Lidwell et al., 2010) is applicable.
 Suppose the data is insufficient or inappropriately labelled.
-In that case, the algorithm either won'twill not get goodsufficient accuracy on a new set of data set or will not be ableunable to overfit the data.
+In that case, the algorithm either will not get sufficient accuracy on a new data set or will be unable to overfit the data.
 It is a nice practice to overfit the algorithm on the available data first to check the data quality.

 If the data quality is sufficient, another problem may appear - some classes may not be represented the same way as others which is called undersampling.
-To fight such cases, nA set of techniques are available to fight such cases, described below.
+A set of techniques are available to fight such cases, described below.
 Also, even if data is sufficient, some outliers may still exist.
 In the case of machine vision - such outliers may be overlapping of several objects on an image or differentiation in object color.
 Such issues may be solved with data augmentation